We Can Always Catch You: Detecting Adversarial Patched Objects WITH or WITHOUT Signature: Signature-Independent Detection

 \subsection{Content Semantics Consistency}

-The state-of-the-art object detection model, e.g., YOLO, is trained to be able to successfully detect an object of interest even the input only contains a part of the object.
+The state-of-the-art object detection models, e.g., YOLO and Faster R-CNN, are well trained with numerous samples and various data augmentation techniques, e.g., \textit{random cropping}, \textit{random erasing}, \textit{cutout} and \textit{gridmask}.
+This can make them able to successfully detect an object of interest even the input only contains a small part of the object.
 It is natural that when more parts are included in the input, the detection model is undoubtedly able to identify the object.

 Take the person detection scenario as an example.
 If a person can be detected in a local part, the person can also be detected in global.
 We demonstrate it in Figure~\ref{fig:ben_consistency}, in which YOLO can consistently detect a person object from a small part, a larger part, and the whole of the input.
+Namely, \textit{if an object can be detected locally, it can also be detected globally}.
 We term the invariance between the local and global detection results \textit{the content semantics consistency}.
+The universal capability of modern detectors can be leveraged to distinguish adversarial patch examples from benign ones.

 For a benign example, the normal pattern of the detection result for the sequence of growing regions should be ``\textit{detected $\rightarrow$ detected $\rightarrow$ ... $\rightarrow$ detected}'' or ``\textit{non-detected $\rightarrow$ non-detected $\rightarrow$ non-detected $\rightarrow$ detected $\rightarrow$ detected $\rightarrow$ ... $\rightarrow$ detected}''.
-The former pattern indicates that the object can always be detected, and the latter indicates the object may be missed at first but be always hit starting from a certain region.
-A detected object should not suddenly vanish when given a larger input region.
+The former pattern indicates that the object can always be detected, and the latter indicates the object may be missed at first but is always hit starting from a certain region.
+Figure~\ref{fig:ben_consistency} shows the examples.
+The detected object should not suddenly vanish when given a larger input region.
 In other words, the normal detection state transition should be ``\textit{non-detected $\rightarrow$ non-detected}'', ``\textit{non-detected $\rightarrow$ detected}'', or ``\textit{detected $\rightarrow$ detected}'', but not ``\textit{detected $\Rightarrow$ non-detected}'' forever.